Taking Action Post-Election

 - Supportive faculty and staff, administration, medical students, and professional students who may also populate the course or class.

-3) Invite others to share in your request for change
+- Invite others to share in your request for change.

-Having others involved in the process means that the request comes from a group, which may help to diffuse any potential antagonism if you meet resistance.
-It also makes the project more sustainable.
+- Having others involved in the process means that the request comes from a group, which can make the project more sustainable.

 - Attend meetings of other organizations on your campus and share your ideas.